Page last updated Jan 2018

 Potato blight, a disease caused by a fungus, damages potato leaves so reduces the yield, and if there is a lot of blight, the spores will wash down to the soil where they will rot the tubers.
 So if many leaves become blighted during the summer, cut them off and burn them to protect your crop, and be sure to harvest soon after.

 Blight is worse in warm humid weather and commercial growers access alerts so they know when to spray.
-You could check these blightwatch alerts to find out the risks in your area, and then use a copper-based fungicide spray (such as Bordeaux mixture) to keep the worst at bay, although pesticides for amateurs are not as effective as those available for farmers.
+You can register for these alerts to be emailed to you at blightwatch alerts sign-up to find out the risks in your area, and then use a copper-based fungicide spray (such as Bordeaux mixture) to keep the worst at bay, although pesticides for amateurs are not as effective as those available for farmers.

 Which potato variety to grow?